Proud mom beams as she looks over at her daughter

 FAFSA is the form used to apply for federal financial aid to attend four-year colleges and universities, community colleges, trade and vocational schools, and graduate schools.
 Most higher education institutes also will use the FAFSA information to determine the amount of financial aid the school will provide to students.

 Some scholarships usually have deadlines a year out from when the dollars are released.
-If your student would like to earn these scholarships to help cover their college costs, then they will need to fill out the application the summer before their senior year of high school.
+If your student would like to compete for these scholarships to help cover their college costs, then they will need to fill out the application the summer before their senior year of high school.
 Federal Student Aid offer guidance on scholarships, including other sources to tap for more information, including the free scholarship search tool from the U.S. Department of Labor.
-There are many free online scholarship sites like Sallie Mae, FinAid, and FastWeb.
-On these sites, your child would create a profile with their academic scores, community service and volunteering, athletic and academic activities and they will be matched with scholarship applications for which they are eligible.
-FinAid also created a list for the more unusual scholarships that are available.
+There are many free online scholarship sites to research like Sallie MaeFinAid, and FastWeb to name a few.
+On these sites, your child would create a profile with their academic scores, community service and volunteering, athletic and academic activities.
+Then they will be matched with scholarship applications for which they are eligible.

 Back To Top